keelancook/notebook/_notes/How to Read the Bible.md

 ---
-title: How to Study the Bible
+title: How to Read the Bible
 author: Keelan Cook
 season: spring
 tags: Bible hermeneutics